-With a history both inspiring and depressing, Cambodia delivers an intoxicating present.
-The land of Angkor Wat, sure, but what most people don't know about Cambodia is its quaint charm, its various quirks, its smiling people, its gruesome history and an underrated but thriving beach scene.
-Hopefully this one week Cambodia itinerary will help you prepare for your own Cambodia trip.
 While you could most definitely fly into Cambodia from India or Thailand, the another cheaper, if longer and definitely the more exciting part is crossing over land into Cambodia from Bangkok as we did.
 So here's my day-by-day breakup of the one week Cambodia Itinerary from India.

 Day 1: Bangkok to Cambodia land border crossing

-We flew Air Asia from Bangalore to Bangkok, and immediately took a bus from right outside the Don Meung airport to Aranyaprathet, the border town on the Thai side.
-Once there, we walked for ten minutes and arrived at the exit checkpoint of Thailand and then entry one of Cambodia.
+We flew Air Asia from Bangalore to Bangkok and immediately took a bus from right outside the Don Meung airport to Aranyaprathet, the border town on the Thai side.
+Once there, we walked for ten minutes and arrived at the exit checkpoint of Thailand and then the entry one of Cambodia.
 A $30 on-arrival visa and an immigration formality later, we were officially in Poipet, the Cambodia border town, and from here we were urged to take a free shuttle to a bus stand, to get to Siem Reap through a 5-hour road journey.

 Day: 2 Angkor Wat Temple Run on bikes

+Angkor Wat is the foremost reason most people travel to Cambodia.
+These 12-13th century Hindu temples constitute the largest temple ruin complex in the world, arguably after the temple ruins in Hampi in India.
 Naturally, the temples are spread across a large area that makes it impossible to cover them all in a few hours or even a whole day.
 So most travelers do a guided car or a Tuktuk tour around the temples, however if you care for a lil adventure and want to do everything at a slower pace, cycling around the complex is much more fulfilling.
 We rented a bicycle each from our hotel for about $10 for 2 days, and started our Angkor Wat cycle tour at around 9 in the morning.
 A 30-minute ride covering 6 kms later, we were at the Angkor Wat entrance gates.

 Which Angkor Wat pass to buy?